Cong TV: YouTube

-Acting and musical career
+Other ventures

-Velasquez appeared in the 2016 Philippine television drama-fantasy series My Super D as the character Moby.
-Velasquez is the frontman and co-lead guitarist of the band Coln, which he founded in September 2018, coinciding with the composition of their debut track, "Baliw", which received substantial viewership on YouTube for its music video, subsequently leading to a series of live performance engagements.
+Velasquez appeared on the 2016 ABS-CBN drama series My Super D and is the vocalist and co-lead guitarist of the metal band Coln, which he founded in September 2018.

 Personal life

-Velasquez has three siblings: Venice, Marlon Jr., and Patricia.
-Both Marlon Jr. and Patricia are YouTubers and have surpassed one million subscribers.
+Velasquez has three siblings: Venice, Marlon Jr. (Junnie Boy), and Patricia.
+Marlon Jr. and Patricia are YouTubers, each with more than one million subscribers.

-In December 2020, Velasquez and his girlfriend, fellow vlogger Viy Cortez, experienced the loss of their baby shortly after discovering the pregnancy.
-A year later, Cortez announced in a vlog that she and Velasquez were expecting another baby.
-On July 5, 2022, Cortez gave birth to their son, Zeus Emmanuel "Kidlat" Velasquez.

-He married Cortez on June 17, 2024, at L’Annunziata Parish Church in Victoria Homes Subdivision, Tunasan, Muntinlupa, with special guest Alodia Gosiengfiao and other internet personalities in attendance.
-A year later, they welcomed their second child, Tokyo Athena.
+In December 2020, Velasquez and his partner, vlogger Viy Cortez, suffered a pregnancy loss.
+They later announced another pregnancy, and on July 5, 2022, their son Zeus Emmanuel "Kidlat" Velasquez was born.
+They married on June 17, 2024, at L'Annunziata Parish Church in Muntinlupa, with internet personalities including Alodia Gosiengfiao attending.
+Their second child, Tokyo Athena, was born a year later.